 -

-Can the court make interim provision (including for legal costs) during the proceedings?
+Can the court make interim financial provision during proceedings? (including for legal and interim maintenance / alimony costs) during the proceedings, and what factors are taken into account?

-Yes, the court can make interim provisions, including for legal costs, during pending the completion of the proceedings.
+Yes, the court can make interim provisions, including for legal costs, pending the completion of the proceedings.

 Hindu: As per the provisions of section 24 of the HMA and section 18 of the Hindu Adoption and Maintenance Act, 1956, if either the wife or the husband does not have sufficient independent income to support themselves or meet the necessary legal expenses, the court may, upon request, order the respondent to pay the petitioner a reasonable amount for legal expenses and a monthly sum during the proceedings.
 This amount is based on the incomes of both parties to ensure fairness.
 It is also required that the court decides on these applications for expenses and maintenance within sixty days from the date of service of notice to the respondent to provide timely relief.